 In the UK a balanced diet and sunlight will not necessarily provide toddlers with sufficient amounts of vitamin D to prevent deficiency.
-Some toddlers do not eat enough foods containing vitamin A. Consequently a daily supplement of vitamins A and D is recommended for all children under five.
+A daily supplement of 10 micrograms of vitamin D is recommended for all children under five.
 Vitamin D supplements are also recommended for pregnant and breastfeeding mothers.
 See Factsheet 4.7